An abscess in the mouth is not the most pleasant thing to experience.

 Read our tooth extraction article to learn more.

-Whilst it is natural to think that some medication may be given to help with the pain or ensure the infection is cleared up, medication is not normally given.
+Whilst it is natural to think that some medication may be given to help with the pain or ensure the infection is cleared up, antibiotics for a tooth abscess is not normally provided.

 Aside from the recommendation of typical painkillers like Ibuprofen to ease pain prior or after treatment, antibiotics are not normally prescribed.